 - 3 Piece Ankle Straps: To better Transfer Power

-- Aluminum Disks: That Give More Flex For A Better Feel
+- Aluminum Disks: That Give More Flex And A Better Connection With The Snow

-- All Around High Tech Performance & A Precise Ride
+- All Around High Tech Performance For A Precise Ride

 Ride A-10 Specs: